The ZTF-BTS Type Ia supernovae luminosity function is consistent with a single progenitor channel for the explosions: The derived distributions are consistent with unimodal, featureless, distributions

 The total rate of the underline LF is $ R\approx2.81^{+0.72}_{-0.62}\times10^4\,\text{Gpc}^{-3}\,\text{yr}^{-1} $, consistent with the total rate of the observed LF.
 We conservatively add to the Poisson noise the error due to the uncertainty of the fitted model parameters.
 We obtain for the iron production rate $ 1.61^{+0.36}_{-0.32}\times10^4\,M_\odot\,\text{Gpc}^{-3}\,\text{yr}^{-1} $.

 The results in this section show that the features on top of the unimodal-derived distributions are all consistent with statistical noise on top of featureless distributions.
-The derived distributions, therefore, suggest a single progenitor channel for the explosions.
+The derived distributions, therefore, are consistent with a single progenitor channel for the explosions.